 4) Animal print is best left to textiles and accessories, but if you’re gonna do an entire piece of furniture, it’s usually best to keep it small – like a bench or a stool.

 5) Pay attention to fabric — quality counts!
-Inexpensive shiny leopard sends a message you probably don’t want your home saying.
+Inexpensive shiny leopard sends a message you probably don’t want your home sending.